sciZer0/newdiscoveries/c/README.md

 * Non-Target Work for Organism is to be heating up while doing Target Work

+As we can see,

+Non-Target Work is the "inside" Work of Organism that Organism must unavoidably be doing inside itself in order to have the possibility of doing its Target Work.

+The Universe as whole or each Organism separately works this way: each Target Work causes at least one Non-Target Work.

 In other words,

-Non-Target Work is the inside Work of Organism that Organism must unavoidably be doing inside itself in order to have the possibility of doing its Target Work.

-Summarizing,

 Non-Target Work is unavoidable for Organism and the amount of Energy which is being spent on Non-Target Work is just the "additional energy-price" that Organism is unavoidably "paying" in order to have the possibility of doing its Target Work.

-Of course, not all of Energies are spent on (are converted to) the Target Works.
+Of course, not all of Energies are spent on (are converted to) Target Works.
 Those Energies that are spent on Non-Target Works, we consider our losses.

 --